drisskhattabi6/Obstacle-Detection-with-Alert-System-for-Visually-Impaired/README.md

 ---

 ## Realized by:

 - **Khattabi Idriss**
 - **Boufarhi Ayman**

 Under the supervision of **Mr. Faouzi TAYALATI**

-This was a *Deep Learning and Transfer Learning* Module Project - Master of AI and Data Sceince
+This was a **Deep Learning and Transfer Learning** Module Project - Master of AI and Data Sceince.

 FST Tanger - Morocco